-At September 30, 2022, the District had \$10,479 invested in capital assets.
+At September 30, 2024, the District had \$10,479 invested in capital assets for its governmental activities.
 In the government-wide financial statements no depreciation has been taken, which resulted in a net book value of \$10,479.
 More detailed information about the District's capital assets is presented in the notes of the financial statements.